Creating a Company Culture for Security: What Actually Works (According to 3M+ Hoxhunt Users)

 Keep up with the latest cyber threats: A security-focused culture will keep your organization innovating and continuously improving its security posture.
 Phishing attacks are constantly changing - so keeping on top of the latest tactics is absolutely essential.

 Build resilience: Even if your organization does fall victim to cyber incidents, building resilience into your culture will minimize their impact and help keep business operation functioning as usual.
+It’s not always going to be safe, but you will be protected as you navigate.

 How to create a security culture in your organization